JingyunLiang/SwinIR/README.md

 | RCAN | DIV2K | 1.6 days | 31.22/0.9173 | 0.180s | 15.6M | 850.6G | 593.1M |
 | SwinIR | DIV2K | 1.8 days |31.67/0.9226 | 0.539s | 11.9M | 788.6G | 986.8M |

-\* We re-test the runtime when the GPU is idel.
+\* We re-test the runtime when the GPU is idle.
 We refer to the evluation code [here](https://github.com/cszn/KAIR/blob/master/main_challenge_sr.py).

  - *Aug.
 26, 2021: See our recent work on real-world image SR: [a pratical degrdation model BSRGAN, ICCV2021](https://github.com/cszn/BSRGAN)*
  - *Aug.
 26, 2021: See our recent work on generative modelling of image SR and image rescaling: [normalizing-flow-based HCFlow, ICCV2021](https://github.com/JingyunLiang/HCFlow)*